smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Template Buttons/index.md

 # Template Buttons
-This guide shows you how to show and react to two types of buttons: soft and subscribe buttons.
-The text and images of soft buttons can be customized and are part of your SDL app's UI.
-Subscribe buttons are used to detect changes to hard buttons located in the car's center console or steering wheel.
-Depending on the OEM, a subscribe button might also show up as part of your template, however you will not be able to edit the text or image of the button.
+This guide shows you how to show and react to two types of buttons: "soft buttons" and "subscription buttons".
+The text and images of soft buttons can be customized and are part of your SDL app's template UI.
+Subscription buttons are used to detect changes to hard buttons located in the car's center console or steering wheel.
+Depending on the OEM, a subscription button might also show up as part of your template, however you will not be able to edit the text or image of the button.

-## Custom Soft Buttons
+## Soft Buttons
 You can easily display text, images, and buttons using the @![iOS]`SDLScreenManager`!@@![android, javaSE, javaEE]`ScreenManager`!@.
-To update the UI, simply give the manager your new data and sandwich the update between the manager's @![iOS]`beginUpdates`!@@![android, javaSE, javaEE]`beginTransaction()`!@ and @![iOS]`endUpdatesWithCompletionHandler`!@@![android, javaSE, javaEE]`commit()`!@ methods.
+To update the UI, simply give the manager your new data and (optionally) sandwich the update between the manager's @![iOS]`beginUpdates`!@@![android, javaSE, javaEE]`beginTransaction()`!@ and @![iOS]`endUpdatesWithCompletionHandler`!@@![android, javaSE, javaEE]`commit()`!@ methods.

 ### Soft Button Fields
 | @![iOS]SDLScreenManager!@@![android, javaSE, javaEE]ScreenManager!@ Parameter Name | Description |